One Maryhurst Plan

-The first full quarter of our strategic plan's implementation has been largely dedicated to setting Work Area objectives and targets for success.
-For each pillar of our plan, a cross-function team of staff members meets biweekly to plan projects and take action around topics that matter to kids, families, and our community.
-Below are highlights from the various corners of the plan: we're excited about all the work that will come next!
+For each pillar of our plan, a cross-function team of staff members meets regularly to implement projects and help one another be effective on subjects that matter to kids, families, and our community.
+Below are highlights from the various corners of the plan: we're excited about how this work is helping our mission come to life!

 Pillar 1: Put People First